Konamiman/Nestor80/docs/WritingRelocatableCode.md

 ## Aligning code

 Sometimes you'll need part of your code or data to be aligned at a given boundary in memory, for example you may want the start of a data table to be located at an address that is a multiple of 256.
-While you can achieve that by simply using the `ALIGN` instruction in your code when building an absolute file, in the case of relocatable code you'll need to rely on the linker for that.
+While you can achieve that by simply using the `.ALIGN` instruction in your code when building an absolute file, in the case of relocatable code you'll need to rely on the linker for that.

 To that end Linkstor80 provides two arguments: